pairshaped/curlingio-docs/docs/club-management/leagues.md

 **What registrants see:**

-For individual registrations (requires a profile), registrants will see a dropdown that includes:
+When you're asking for Team Name or Skip Name during individual registrations (requires a profile), registrants will see a dropdown showing existing teams:
 - Teams that have been pre-created for the event (if any)
 - Unique team names from existing registrations

 For example, if you've pre-created "Team A" and "Team B", and someone has registered with "Team C", the dropdown will show all three options.

+**How Maximum Teams affects the dropdown:**

+The Maximum Teams setting doesn't control whether the dropdown appears—it only controls whether registrants can create new teams:

-The dropdown normally includes an "Other..." option that allows registrants to create a new team.
+- **Without Maximum Teams set**: The dropdown always includes an "Other..." option, allowing registrants to create new teams

-The Maximum Teams setting controls when new teams can be created:
-- If Maximum Teams is **not set** or **not yet reached**: The "Other..." option is available and registrants can create new teams
+- **With Maximum Teams set but not reached**: The "Other..." option is available and registrants can create new teams
-- Once the team limit **is reached**: The "Other..." option disappears and registrants must select from existing teams only
+- **When the team limit is reached**: The "Other..." option disappears and registrants must select from existing teams only
 - Admin users can always bypass the team limit and create new teams if needed

 Leave this field blank if you don't need to limit the number of teams.